Skip to content

 You can also use the /remember command without any extra prompting, and the agent will infer your intent from the context to make a memory edit.

-To improve proactive memory creation and consolidation, Letta Code launches periodic sleep-time subagents to reflect your recent conversations and interactions.
+To improve proactive memory creation and consolidation, Letta Code launches periodic sleep-time (dream) subagents to reflect your recent conversations and interactions.
 These agents are launched in the background, and generally run for many steps since the subagents are thorough memory editors.

 • Off: select to disable reflection subagents